hdfiresky/Tutorials/backend_setup_guide.md

     ```bash
     docker compose up --build
     ```
     (Note: Some older versions of Docker Compose might use `docker-compose` with a hyphen).
+The first build will take a bit longer as it downloads the Playwright browser.

 Your secure and resilient backend API will now be running and accessible only at `http://127.0.0.1:8000`.
 You will see structured, color-coded logs directly in this terminal window.